kortirso/emailbutler/README.md

 # Emailbutler
-Simple email tracker for ruby on rails applications.
+Simple email tracker for Ruby on Rails applications.
+Emailbutler allows you to track delivery status of emails sent by your app.

 ## Installation

 Add this line to your application's Gemfile:
 ```ruby
 gem 'emailbutler'
 ```